 To protect your health and the health of the Zoo’s animals and staff, tour patrons may be required to wear protective equipment behind the scenes.
 Currently, all tour patrons must follow strict COVID protocols, including wearing masks and, at times, gloves during behind-the-scenes tours.
 You can download a PDF of our most Current COVID-19 guidelines here.

 If you are unable to wear a mask for any reason, we will give you the option to postpone your tour until COVID protocols are lifted or to receive a full refund for your purchase.

 Click the Bar Below for Details About our Private Tours

-Private and Public Tours are essentially the same except that buyers choose the date for their program and control its guest list.
+Private and Public Tours are essentially the same except that private tour buyers choose the date for their programs and control the guest list.

 Private Tour Details

 North Carolina Zoo Society members pay $535 for a private tour.
 The fee admits up to six guests to the tour.
-(Bison tours accept only four people.)
+(Please note that Bison tours accept only four people.)
 Non-members pay $595 and receive an annual Family or Grandparent Membership to the Society.

 Zoo Society memberships provide free Zoo admission for a year and other benefits.
 Individuals not covered by the membership must buy a Zoo admission ticket to enter the Zoo.

 Tour Times and Meeting Places